ALDI Australia

 Environmental Notes

 • Bottom trawls will directly impact on the sea bed.
-However, management measures are in place.
+However, management measures are in place, including the use of area closures to protect vulnerable habitats.

 General Notes